Meet the Athletes for Hope team…

 Ivan has represented athletes for the majority of his career, starting with Proserv, Inc. in 1983.
 At Proserv, Ivan’s clients included Jimmy Connors, Pete Sampras, Stefan Edberg, Arthur Ashe, Yannick Noah, and various other professional athletes.
 Ivan served as the General Counsel and Managing Director of ProServ and was a member of the Board.
 After ProServ was acquired by SFX/Clear Channel, Ivan became the President of Athlete Representation and managed the representation of over 750 athletes in nine sports.
 Prior to becoming the CEO of Athletes for Hope, Ivan served as a senior consultant to SFX Sports and represented Andre Agassi.
 In addition, Ivan serves on the Board of the Andre Agassi Foundation, serves on the Board and as the volunteer Vice-Chairman of Hope and a Home, a charitable organization in the District of Columbia for at-risk families, and runs a summer camp at his home in Maryland for underprivileged inner-city children.
 Ivan is a 1980 graduate of Hobart College and a 1983 graduate of Washington University School of Law.

 Jason oversees athlete engagement and strategic partnerships at AFH.
-In his role, Jason oversees over 2,000 athletes and manages key relationships with organizations such as the Gates Foundation, Let's Move Active Schools, and Nike, Inc. Jason joined Athletes for Hope on the first day it opened its doors in 2006 and has played a pivotal role in a multitude of areas within the organization.
+In his role, Jason oversees over 2,000 athletes and manages key relationships with organizations such as the Gates Foundation, Let’s Move Active Schools, and Nike, Inc. Jason joined Athletes for Hope on the first day it opened its doors in 2006 and has played a pivotal role in a multitude of areas within the organization.
 Prior to joining AFH, Jason worked at Octagon in the Track & Field and Tennis departments and served as an agent-trainee at the William Morris Agency.
-Jason is a graduate of the University of Pennsylvania's Wharton School and is currently pursuing a Masters degree in Counseling at Johns Hopkins University.
+Jason is a graduate of the University of Pennsylvania’s Wharton School and Johns Hopkins University School of Education (M.S. in Counseling).
 Jason is the head coach of the track and cross country teams at the Charles E. Smith Jewish Day School and serves on the board of the Grassroot Project and the University of Pennsylvania Track & Field Team.
+In 2015, Jason was inducted into the Walt Whitman High School Athletic Hall of Fame.

 Chris works with professional, Olympic and college athletes to help them discover their charitable passions and guide them on their personal philanthropic journeys.
 Chris joined Athletes for Hope in 2009 and has helped hundreds of athletes connect to charitable causes throughout the United States.
 Chris graduated from the University of Wisconsin with a degree in Legal Studies, Political Science, and Sociology.
 Shortly after graduating, Chris joined the United States Peace Corps, where he served for two years as a youth development volunteer at a small community center in Central Morocco.
 Upon his return to Wisconsin, Chris dedicated his time to non-profit organizations in the Madison area, such as the Boys and Girls Club and The Wisconsin Early Autism Project.
 In the fall of 2006, Chris enrolled in the Trinity Fellowship Graduate Program at Marquette University and began his tenure with the YMCA of Metropolitan Milwaukee.